-PRUNING

-MINTERIZING

-an attractive appearance.
-In early spring, cut each plant back within a few inches of the ground.
-New growth will emerge as spring temperatures rise.
+RUNING

+WINTERIZING

-Trim any dead or weak growth as needed to maintain
+Clip off any dead or damaged growth as needed to maintain an attractive appearance.
+In early spring, remove any branches that have become overlapped or unsightly, and reshape the plant as desired.

-Feed your plants once every 2-3 weeks during the growing season with a water-soluble fertilizer such as Cottage Farms' Carefree Bud-N-Flower Booster (SKU #M7582).
+Feed your plants once every 2-3 weeks during the growing season with a water-soluble fertilizer.

 Discontinue feeding after September 1st so your plants can harden off for winter dormancy.
 Resume fertilizing when new growth appears in spring.

 Watering thoroughly in late fall will greatly enhance your plant's cold tolerance once the ground has frozen.